arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 - Ensuring you are using a high-quality USB cable capable of delivering consistent power.

 - Verifying that your power supply meets the necessary input voltage for your device.
-You can find hardware information for your device [here](https://docs.arduino.cc/hardware/).
+You can find hardware information for your device in [Arduino Docs](https://docs.arduino.cc/hardware/).

 For more detailed information about power supplies, you can find additional guidance [here](https://support.arduino.cc/hc/en-us/articles/360018922259-What-power-supply-can-I-use-with-my-Arduino-board).